uccser/cs-field-guide/csfieldguide/static/interactives/colour-matcher/README.md

 ## Required files

+This interactive uses [nouislider](https://refreshless.com/nouislider/) and [wnumb](https://refreshless.com/wnumb/).
+Licences for these are listed in `LICENCE-THIRD-PARTY`, with full copies available in the `third-party-licences` directory.

-The interactive loads from a base website template which includes a JavaScript file containing jQuery, Bootstrap, and a few other utilities and polyfills.
+The interactive also loads from a base website template which includes a JavaScript file containing jQuery, Bootstrap, and a few other utilities and polyfills.
 See `static/js/website.js` for a full list.

 ## Future Plans